jan-gerling/FLOCKA/README.md

 docker-compose-deploy.yml -- Runs each service, in deployment mode.

-build_and_run.sh -- Will build the jar and docker image locally, running docker-compose automatically.
+build_and_run.sh -- Will build the jar and docker image locally, running docker-compose automatically. run_X_service.sh -- runs a specific service, needs ENV VARS:
+* $SEED0_IP -- The IP of the Seed node
+* $X_LB_URI -- LB IP of each service, necessary
+* $MONGO_URI -- URI of mongoDB

+Use internal IPs where possible

 ### Docker credentials
 User: wdm2019akka
 PW: WakkaFlocka